kyma-project/test-infra/prow/README.md

 ### Prow jobs

-Read [this](../docs/prow/prow-jobs.md) document to learn more about ProwJob definitions.
+Read [this](../docs/prow/prow-jobs.md) document to learn more about Prow job definitions.

 ### Upload configuration to the production Prow cluster